 That being said, you may be shocked (sarcasm, friends) to find that environmental racism exists despite being codified as something that should not happen by most governments.

-can you give me an example of environmental racism?
+Can you give me an example of environmental racism?

 Where to begin?
 Here are a few notable examples, although it exists everywhere.
-(Please note I’m only speaking to US-based situations in this post, although this is a global issue and a holistic look at environmental racism should be global.)
+(Please note I’m only speaking to US-based situations in this post, although this is a global issue and a holistic look at environmental justice should be global.)